dagster-io/awesome-dagster/README.md

 - [Dagster University: Dagster Essentials](https://courses.dagster.io/courses/dagster-essentials) - A course for learning the basics of Dagster
 - [Dagster University: Dagster & dbt](https://courses.dagster.io/courses/dagster-dbt) - A course on how to use Dagster with dbt
+- [Dagster University: Testing with Dagster](https://courses.dagster.io/courses/dagster-testing) - A course on how to write tests with Dagster
 - [Dagster Open Platform](https://github.com/dagster-io/dagster-open-platform) - A full-sized Dagster project that contains real assets that are used by the Dagster Labs team
 - [Dagster Labs: DevRel Project Demos](https://github.com/dagster-io/devrel-project-demos) - Example projects shared by the Developer Relations team at Dagster
 - [A Dagster Crash Course](https://dagster.io/blog/dagster-crash-course-oct-2022) - A crash course of Dagster from Pete Hunt